yonekuri/bf6-MultiObjectTransform/README.md

 This makes it easy to move and rotate multiple objects when used effectively.

 Objects with parent-child relationships have the following properties.
-* When creating child objects using `NewChild`, the `pos, offset, axis` values are calculated **in the parent object's local coordinate**.
+* When creating child objects using `NewChild`, the `pos, offset, axis` values are calculated **in the parent object's local coordinates**.
 * When the parent object is moved or rotated, child objects will also move or rotate while maintaining their relative positions to the parent object.
-* The movement vector for `Move` and the rotation axis for `QRotation` on child objects are all calculated **in the parent object's local coordinate**.
+* The movement vector for `Move` and the rotation axis for `QRotation` on child objects are all calculated **in the parent object's local coordinates**.
 * When you delete a parent object using `Remove`, **all child objects and their descendants will also be deleted**.

-Specifying displacement amounts and rotation axis in the parent object's local coordinate may be easier to understand if you imagine manipulating objects in the spatial editor.<br>
+Specifying displacement amounts and rotation axis in the parent object's local coordinates may be easier to understand if you imagine manipulating objects in the spatial editor.<br>

 To apeear a cube like the sample code, execute the following:
 ```typescript